whaynes/STCW23/jekyll/_assessments/OICEW-8E3A.md

 <tr><td>

 {% capture behavior %}
-{% do Prepare, prepare %} to clean an oil purifier
+{% do prepare, Prepare %} to clean an oil purifier

 {% endcapture %}
 {{ behavior | markdownify }}